What is Street Play?

 Things to consider when applying for a road closure

-- Application must be made at least 8 weeks before the event.
+- The application form must be completed at least 8 weeks before the event.
 Please note: main roads, or those on a bus route, cannot be closed.

 - Consider the implications of the road closure for emergency service access, taxi operators and Highways (Surrey County Council) and others who may be inconvenienced by it.

-- Complete a risk assessment for the Street Play session (more information in terms and conditions).
+- Complete a risk assessment for the Street Play session (for more information see terms and conditions).

 - Have a map ready of where you wish the closure to be.
 You will need to email it to firstname.lastname@example.org as soon as you have sent in your application.